gelmio/oblivious-svelte/oblivious/Oblivious.md

 They must've thought I was trying to make a getaway...
 *Unnecessary.*
 I give the cop the twenty bucks, and his scooter rider guns it down the street, tearing away from the police checkpoint.
 The prick on the back is laughing.
-Jokes on you, ya spud.
+Joke's on you, ya spud.
 I go to leave in the hole they've made to my right, but the guy on the scooter in front of me moves his scooter back to block my path. *Grinning.*
 I'm going to use my last ounce of strength to deck him...
 I rock back, change direction, and ride off.